JulianRunnels/Vaultwarden_Self_Host/README.md

   * `push "block-outside-dns"`
 * Comment out `#push "redirect-gateway def1"`

 Obviously this does put a little bit of a barrier in the way of using Bitwarden, but it is a small tradeoff to have full and complete control over your passwords and other important data.
 Of course, its very easy to adapt this repo to create a full publicly accessible instance, simply by adding port forwarding in your router, or running it in the cloud.
 Personally, I would stay away from both of those options, as they defeat the whole purpose of setting up this instance to have a private vault.

+## Backups

+A backup file will be created at `/opt/Bitwarden-Backup/backup.sqlite3` with root permissions.
+Personally I use [rclone](https://rclone.org/onedrive/) to sync a folder with OneDrive, then copy that backup into the OneDrive folder daily, but however you want to move that backup folder out works.